The Only Reason I Would Buy Simon Property Group (NYSE:SPG)

 I expect so many specialty retailers to 'optimize' their store fleets and there could be lots of bankruptcies and business wind downs.

-The only reason I would buy Simon Property's stock, at $57 pe share, is if we wake up one morning and learn David Simon walked away from the Taubman deal.
+The only reason I would buy Simon Property's stock, at $57 per share, is if we wake up one morning and learn David Simon walked away from the Taubman deal.

 I recently wrote two bearish pieces on Mall REITs: